ankurhanda/gvnn/README.md

 * M-estimators

-Below you will see some examples of how to use gvnn to do unsupervised learning.
+Below you will see some examples of how to use gvnn to set up architectures for self-supervised learning.
 We plan to make this a comprehensive and complete library to bridge the gap between geometry and deeplearning.

 We are still performing large scale experiments on data collected both from real world and our previous work, [SceneNet](http://robotvault.bitbucket.org) to test our various different geometric computer vision algorithms e.g. dense image registration, 3D reconstruction and place recognition.